A portmanteau of two Filipino parents

 He was the person I looked up to.
 I don’t think I could love him more than I did.

 When I started primary school, I hated him.
 He’s older than me by six years, meaning all the teachers knew me by association.
-He was well loved; was always asked to sing at whatever event needed a performance break, and with a voice he stole from Mariah Carey, why wouldn’t he get chosen?
-His voice was my Mum’s favourite thing to listen to, she thought it was nothing short of angelic.
-Not only was he her golden boy, but also her angel.
+He was well loved, was always asked to sing at whatever event needed a performance break, and with a voice stolen from Mariah Carey, why wouldn’t he get chosen?
+His voice was my mum’s favourite thing to listen to, she thought it was nothing short of angelic.
+Not only was he her golden boy, but he was also her angel.

 Then there was me.
-No defining trait.
+No defining traits.
 I was degraded to being his little sister, and I despised it.
-Despised every second knowing that my identity was tied to his, that my entire existence is because of him.
+Despised every second knowing that my identity was tied to his—that my entire existence was because of him.
 I never asked to be born; it was him that felt so lonely that he asked for a sibling.
 It wasn’t kismet; I was a birthday wish that he had to wait nine months to receive.

 The feeling of inadequacy never really went away, even when I started high school.
 It was the same burden: teachers marking the roll, seeing my last name, calling it out and with one look knowing who I was related to.
 I tried making a name for myself, to find the one thing that set me apart from him.
 My straight A’s became a given—born from two intelligent people, I was merely a mirror of their younger selves.